Top SaaS Product Marketing OKRs to Track

 What are OKRs?
-It sounds like another complicated marketing and sales acronym with equations and interpretation behind it, but it’s actually really simple.
+It sounds like another complicated marketing and sales acronym with equations and interpretation behind it, but it’s actually really simple: objectives and key results.

 OKRs is simply looking at what you want the long term result to be, what steps you’re taking and what results you’re getting to make adjustments along the way.
 It’s a way for your team to better look at the full picture and break it down to attainable goals and track them.